 Featured Snippets lets you leapfrog your competitor’s on Google’s first page…

 How do you get your content into the “#0” position?

 First, you need to figure out the type of Featured Snippet Google is using for that specific keyword.

-For example, for the keyword “how to get more subscribers on YouTube”, Google is using a list Featured Snippet.
+For example, for the keyword “how to write a press release”, Google is using a list Featured Snippet.

 So in that case you need a list of items on your page that Google can pull.

 On the other hand, if the Featured Snippet is a definition, you want to include a short description of what that thing is.

 When it comes to social media shares, what works better?

 Well, we did the largest content marketing industry study ever conducted (in terms of sample size).